ibm-cloud-docs/vpc/about-network.md

 For secure external connectivity, use the VPN service to connect your VPC to another network.
 For more information about VPNs, see [Using VPN with your VPC](/docs/vpc?topic=vpc-using-vpn).

-### Use a Public gateway for external connectivity of a subnet
+### Use a public gateway for external connectivity of a subnet
 {: #public-gateway-for-external-connectivity}

 A **Public Gateway** enables a subnet and all its attached virtual server instances to connect to the internet.
 Subnets are private by default.
 After a subnet is attached to the public gateway, all instances in that subnet can connect to the internet.
 Although each zone has only one public gateway, the public gateway can be attached to multiple subnets.